SvenWesterlaken/mongo4j/README.md

 ### Why is there a deletion query in the update function?
 After trying a couple of times, I couldn't find a consistent way of determining what nodes or relationships have changed and to what.
 At the time (may still be) the data also couldn't fit into a single query.
-In order to maintain flexibility and speed a delete query has been added before refilling the neo4j database with the new relationships, nodes & data.
+In order to maintain flexibility and speed, a delete query has been added before refilling the neo4j database with the new relationships, nodes & data.

 ## Upcoming features & to-do-list
 Unfortunately, I don't have much time for keeping this repo up-to-date.
 However, from time to time I will try to have a look and see where I can fix or expand features.
 Right now all of the functionality described should work correctly and should cover the basic needs for scenarios where this package would be used.